innerr/ticat/README.md

 ### How these parts could work together in `ticat`?
 In a unix-pipeline,
-the up-stream command and the down-stream command shared an anonymous pipe, the up-stream is a data provider and the down-stream is consumer.
+the up-stream command and the down-stream command shared an anonymous pipe,
+the former is data provider and the latter is consumer.

 In `ticat` things are alike, modules run on a shared `env`, a key-value set.
-Modules could get any info from `env`(mostly provide by up-stream), so they are self-sufficient thus can be flexably assembled.
+Modules could get any info from `env`(mostly provide by up-stream),
+so they are self-sufficient thus can be flexably assembled.

-A module need to register which keys it want to read or write, so `ticat` could check the independency is right.
+A module need to register which keys it want to read or write,
+so `ticat` could check the independency is right.
 `ticat` also provide a cli gramma to manipulate key-values in any time.
 ```
  ┌─────────────────────────────┐